-EMERGING MARKETS.
-Your trust may invest in certain securities issued by entities located in emerging markets.
+EMERGING AND FRONTIER MARKETS.
+Your trust may invest in certain securities issued by entities located in emerging and/or frontier markets.
 Emerging markets are generally defined as countries in the initial states of their industrialization cycles with low per capita income.
+Frontier markets countries are those emerging market countries that are considered to be among the smallest, least mature and least liquid.
 The markets of emerging markets countries are generally more volatile than the markets of developed countries with more mature economies.
-All of the risks of investing in foreign securities described above are heightened by investing in emerging markets countries.
+Frontier market countries may be less politically stable and have lesser financial and reporting regulation than emerging market countries.
+In addition, all of the risks of investing in foreign securities described above are heightened by investing in emerging or frontier markets countries.